genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 #### Loading data from the server into the select fields
 Let's start with **instrument** field.
 We want to load the data once Order the component is initialized so, then, the ***select*** field can just iterate through the list of instruments loaded from the server.

 Order is a Web Component and, as such, it supports a series of [lifecycle events](https://www.fast.design/docs/fast-element/defining-elements/#the-element-lifecycle) that you can tap into to execute custom code at specific points in time.
-To make the Order component load data on initialization, we can override one of the lifecycle events called `connectedCallback` that runs when the element is inserted into the DOM.
+To make the Order component load data on initialisation, we can override one of the lifecycle events called `connectedCallback` that runs when the element is inserted into the DOM.

 ```typescript {5,11-18} title='order.ts'
 ...